ags54/team6-resume-analyser/docs/SETUP.md

 When you need to switch between them, you need to run the `Deno: Enable` and `Deno: Disable` commands in vscode to let it know that you're working on the other project.

-You can press f1 and type `deno enable` and then press enter to run the command.
+You can press ctrl+shift+p (or f1 on some systems) and type `deno enable` and then press enter to run the command.

 Let everyone know if you discover a way of configuring this to happen automatically.